 The vitamin k amounts and nutrition facts for 100g is shown in the bar chart below as percentages of the recommended daily allowance.

-For the food Jerusalem-artichokes, raw the typical serving size is 1 cup slices (or 150 g) which contains 0.15 ug of Vitamin K. For this serving the Calories content is 109.5 kcal, the Protein content is 3 g, the Fat content is 0.02 g and the Carbohydrate content is 26.16 g.
+For the food Jerusalem-artichokes, raw the typical serving size is 1 cup slices (or 150 g) which contains 0.15 ug of Vitamin K. In terms of the gram weight and total content for this serving the Calories content is 109.5 kcal, the Protein content is 3 g, the Fat content is 0.02 g and the Carbohydrate content is 26.16 g.

 This list of 6 types of artichokes, is brought to you by www.dietandfitnesstoday.com and ranges from Artichokes, (globe or french), raw through to Jerusalem-artichokes, raw where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin k content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin k in artichokes.